PathML

 Please refer to the Docker run documentation for further instructions on accessing the container, e.g. for mounting volumes to access files on a local machine from within the container.

-Option 4: Google Colab
+1.2.5 Use Google Colab

 To get PathML running in a Colab environment: